Consumer Rights & Responsibilities

-Insurance companies, along with the brokers and agents who sell home, auto and business insurance, are committed to safeguarding your rights when you shop for insurance and when you submit a claim following a loss.
-Your rights include the right to be informed fully, to be treated fairly, to timely complaint resolution, and to privacy.
+Insurance companies, along with the brokers and agents who sell home, auto, and business insurance, are committed to safeguarding your rights when you shop for insurance and when you submit a claim following a loss.
+Your rights include the right to be informed fully, treated fairly, timely complaint resolution, and privacy.

 These rights are grounded in the contract between you and your insurer and the insurance laws of your province.
-With rights, however, come responsibilities including, for example, the expectation that you will provide complete and accurate information to your insurer.
+With rights, however, come responsibilities, including, for example, the expectation that you will provide complete and accurate information to your insurer.
 Your policy outlines other important responsibilities.
-Insurers and their distribution networks, and governments also have important roles to play in ensuring that your rights are protected.
+Insurers and their distribution networks and governments also have important roles in ensuring that your rights are protected.

 Right to Be Informed

 You can expect to access clear information about your policy, coverage, and the claims settlement process.
 You have the right to an easy-to-understand explanation of how insurance works and how it will meet your needs.
 You also have a right to know how insurers calculate prices based on relevant facts.